dataunitylab/dataunitylab-site/content/authors/sagar-khanna/_index.md

 ---
 # Display name
-title: Shashank Prabhakar
+title: Sagar Khanna

 # Username (this should match the folder name)
 authors:
-- shashankprabhakar
+- sagar-khanna

 # Is this the primary user of the site?
 superuser: false